 Skip to content

-Natural PDF supports multiple OCR engines:
+Natural PDF supports multiple OCR engines, each with different strengths:

 from natural_pdf import PDF